Science Subject Leader Planning Statement

 4. There is clear progression in subject knowledge and skills.

 The Science Curriculum develops a progression in Scientific Understanding from R-Y6.
+Gifted and Talented Science Quizzes inspire the children to work as a team when using their STEM knowledge.

 5. It is filled with rich first-hand experiences.